Bad Axe Throwing: What To Expect

-Melanie St. Amour From Bad Axe Throwing Tells Us What To Expect When Planning A Visit
+Melanie St. Amour From Bad Axe Throwing Tells You How to Plan A Visit

-For many students stress and overworking can often consume their lives.
-Many regularly believe that working hard is the only way to succeed; however, it has been proven that stepping away and taking a break is more productive than overworking.
+For many students, stress and overwork consumes their lives.
+Many think that working hard is the only way to succeed.
+Yet, it has been proven that stepping away and taking a break is more productive than overworking.

-Many studies have also suggested that physical activity is the best way to decrease stress and improve motivation.
-Going to the gym or working out are great activities to get you moving and distract you from schoolwork; however, they can often be seen as a hassle and a lot of work.
-Activities like axe throwing is a great way to get you moving in a fun and thrilling environment.
+Studies suggest that physical activity is the best way to decrease stress and improve motivation.
+Going to the gym or working out are great activities to get you moving and distract you from schoolwork; but they can be a hassle and a lot of work.
+Axe throwing is a great way to get you moving in a fun and thrilling environment.

 Laura Lourenco: For those who don’t know what axe throwing is, how would you describe it to them?

 Melanie St. Armour: Axe throwing is similar to darts but with more adrenaline!
 There are 2 different sizes of axes available.
 Surprisingly, it’s easier to learn with the larger axe as it’s more forgiving and doesn’t require as much precision as the smaller one.

 The session begins with a trained coach.
 Once everyone gets the hang of it that’s when the real event begins.
 A Bad Axe event is more than a party.
 It’s one part competition and one part extreme night out where you and your friends are the entertainment.
 Together, you’ll hurl axes in a chill and fun environment, cheer each other on and focus on one thing: being in the moment.